 Overall HEPA filters are a great solution when it comes to cleaning the air we breathe, but still fall short in some key areas.

-The other popular, yet still not very known, air purifier group are air ionizers.
+The other popular, yet still not very known, air purifier group is air ionizers.
 These are devices that work differently than HEPA filters.
-Their air cleaning process goes like this:
+Their air-cleaning process goes like this:

 - Air ionizer produces negative ions, which they release into the air.

 - Negative ions attach themselves to harmful particles.
 The combined mass is heaving enough for gravity to pull down.